overetou/Lem_in/README.md

 start-midway
 midway-end

-lines preceded by a single # may be placed anywhere in the map.
+Lines preceded by a single # may be placed anywhere in the map.

 Usage : ./lem-in < [map] -[param]

-params : -color, -help, -path, -error -comment.
+Params : -color, -help, -path, -error -comment.